 Enthusiastic about exploring the skill set of Power BI?
-Then, have a look at the Power BI Training
+Then, have a look at the Power BI Training together additional knowledge.

 The Power BI service website is built upon the azure cloud platform and adhere to html 5 standard.
 It has a robust supporting for HTML5 via what is called PowerView.

 The data sets for power BI service includes

 Uploaded Excel, CSV, or Power BI Desktop files.